teevans/kc-docs/Documentation/Setup/getting-started.md

 The Charge figures in logs should be reflected in your `node_total_hourly_cost` metrics in Prometheus.

-## <a name="out-of-cluster"></a>Allocating out of cluster costs
+## Allocating out of cluster costs

 **[AWS]** Provide your configuration info in Settings.
 The information needs to include the S3 bucket name, the Athena table name, the Athena table region, and the Athena database name.
-View [this page](/aws-out-of-cluster.md) for more information on completing this process.
+View [this page](https://kubecost.zendesk.com/hc/en-us/articles/4402882988567-AWS-Out-of-Cluster-) for more information on completing this process.

 **[GCP]** Provide configuration info by selecting "Add key" from the Cost Allocation Page.
-View [this page](/gcp-out-of-cluster.md) for more information on completing this process.
+View [this page](https://kubecost.zendesk.com/hc/en-us/articles/4402883005207-GCP-Out-of-Cluster) for more information on completing this process.

-## <a name="ri-committed-discount"></a>Accurately tracking Reserved Instance or committed use discounts
+## Accurately tracking Reserved Instance or committed use discounts

 Paid versions of the Kubecost product reflect Reserved Instance (AWS), committed use (GCP), and custom-negotiated discounts into asset pricing.
 This allows for accurate allocation of costs to individual teams, apps, etc. Enabling this feature simply requires adding role access to cloud provider billing data and does not egress any data to external services.
 Contact us (team@kubecost.com) if you're interested in more information.

 #### AWS Reserved Instance Details:
 Accurately tracking AWS Reserved Instance prices requires access to an Athena table containing the Cost and Usage Report (CUR).
 Data for new RIs may be delayed until the instance data is available in the CUR.
-Once data is available, Kubecost will reflect the price shown in the [reservation/EffectiveCost]( http://docs.kubecost.com/getting-started#ri-committed-discount) field.
+Once data is available, Kubecost will reflect the price shown in the [reservation/EffectiveCost](#Accurately-tracking-Reserved-Instance-or-committed-use-discountst) field.
 Kubecost will also reconcile daily spend with cost figures available in the CUR.

-## <a name="no-pvs"></a>Deploying Kubecost without persistent volumes
+## Deploying Kubecost without persistent volumes

 You may optionally pass the following Helm flags to install Kubecost and its bundled dependancies without any Persistent Volumes.
 Note any time the Prometheus server pod is restarted then all historical billing data will be lost, unless Thanos or other long-term storage is enabled in the Kubecost product.